DanRVP/shiptheory-php/README.md

 API client to communicate with the Shiptheory API.

 The workflow is similar for all endpoints, queries and bookings.
 Examples exist in the file `Examples`.
-If you want to see all enndpoints, then look in `src/Http/ShiptheoryClient.php`.
+If you want to see all endpoint methods, then look in `src/Http/ShiptheoryClient.php`.

 ## Installation
 Require with composer: